We’ve produced our 2025 cricket helmets guide because choosing the best cricket helmet for your game and budget takes time and effort.

 What is the lightest cricket helmet?

 Well, Shrey lay claim to that title although new designs are constantly evolving.
-(I don’t think anyone has compared the weights of all of the brands and models.)
+(I don’t think anyone has compared the weights of all of the brands and models. 😁)

 The Shrey Masterclass Air Titanium weighs just 750g and was marketed as the lightest cricket helmet on the market to have passed British Safety Standards.
+At Pro:Direct Cricket, it comes with a free complimentary Neck Guard.

 An alternative – in a similar price bracket – might be the Masuri E-Line Titanium cricket helmet.
+The Pro edition has that smooth finish that pro cricketers gravitate to, single shell construction and air cooling system.
+(Fancy words for safety kudos and ventilation 😂).

 The truth is that you won’t notice a few grams here or there.
 But, if you can afford one, more expensive helmets tend to be built with lighter materials.